COROS Wearables Inc: Operations

-COROS' main operations are within mainland China.
-Its R&D, manufacturing, and HRM are done by its HQ in Dongguan, mainland China.
-The company's other branches in North America and Netherlands B.V which serve the European Economic Area (EEA) are just in charge of global marketing outside of mainland China.
+COROS' main operations are within mainland China, primarily in Shenzhen and Dongguan.
+Its Research & Development, engineering, and manufacturing take place in Dongguan.
+The company's branches in North America, the United Kingdom, and Netherlands B.V (which serves the European Economic Area) are in charge of global marketing and product partnerships outside of mainland China.

+Sport Sponsorship

+Beginning in 2020, COROS has also partnered with numerous professional athletes, including Eliud Kipchoge, Kilian Jornet, Suguru Osako, and Jakob Ingebrigtsen.